 Currently, the Ontario government requires me to send you to a Specimen Collection Centre (lab) for them to collect blood samples.
-We will provide you with a kit or a requisition.
+We provide you with a kit or a requisition.
 You then take this to the lab for them to draw the blood.
-They’ll then send the sample to the appropriate lab for testing.
-Stool samples you can collect yourself at home and send directly to the lab.
+They send the sample to the appropriate lab for testing.
+Stool samples you collect yourself at home and send directly to the lab.

 Which labs do you use?

 We use LifeLabs, Dynacare and Hospitals-in-Common labs.
-Depending on the test, samples may then be forwarded to specialized labs for testing (such as Meridian Valley, Rocky Mountain Analytical, Igenex, Great Plains and Alletess.
-Check out the vast array of integrative medicine testing available through Hospitals-in-Common if you are wondering about a specific test that we can run for you or Contact Us, we’re always happy to help.
+Depending on the test, samples go to specialized labs for testing (such as Meridian Valley, Rocky Mountain Analytical, Igenex, Great Plains and Alletess).
+Check out the vast array of integrative medicine testing available through Hospitals-in-Common.
+If you are wondering about a specific test Contact Us, we’re always happy to help.

-For help with this or any health problem, book an appointment here or call the office for more information at 416-481-0222.
+For help with this or any health problem, book an appointment here or call the clinic for more information at 416-481-0222.